AbdullahZiadi/CarDatabaseSearch_DA_Batch1/README.md

 we made this project  as apart of training Data analysis using python  in Aiapproach club.

 # Objective
-1- pass the "Data analysis Training".
+1- pass the "Data analysis Training".\n
-2- understand the Status of the cars aviable.
+2- understand the Status of the cars aviable.\n
 3- understand prices related to cars status.
 4- knowing what models are flooding the market with used cars.